Change

 Approach

-Based on the IHI Group ESG Management (announced in November 2021), Group Management Policies 2023, and Group Human Talent Strategy 2023, the IHI Group is striving to establish a corporate culture that emphasizes diversity, equity, and inclusion (DE&I) initiatives with respect for human rights as part of its corporate responsibility.
+Based on the IHI Group ESG Management (announced in November 2021), Group Management Policies 2023, and Group Human Talent Strategy 2023, the IHI Group is working to promote diversity, equity, and inclusion (DE&I).

-To solve social issues through the business activities, it is necessary to incorporate perspectives from the Group’s diverse human resources into its practices to realize the issues and needs of consumers that make up society so that we can achieve a society offering safety, security, and prosperity.
+To solve social issues through business activities, it is necessary to incorporate perspectives from the Group’s diverse human resources into its practices to grasp the needs and issues of the consumers that make up society so that we can achieve a society offering safety, security, and prosperity.
 Additionally, the backgrounds, experiences, and individuality present in this diverse group bring fresh perspectives to the Group, and they will become the driving source for promoting change.

 Governance